The X-Files merchandise: Video games

 The X-Files has inspired four video games.

 In 1997, Fox Interactive released The X-Files: Unrestricted Access, a game-style database for Windows and Mac, which allowed users access to every case file.

 In 1998, The X-Files: The Game was released for the PC and Macintosh and a year later for the PlayStation.
 This game is set within the timeline of the second or third season and follows an Agent Craig Willmore in his search for the missing Mulder and Scully.

 Then, in 2004, The X-Files: Resist or Serve was released for the PlayStation 2.
 This game is an original story set in the seventh season and allows the player control of both Mulder and Scully.
 Both games feature acting and voice work from members of the series' cast.

 The most recent video game is The X-Files: Deep State, released in 2018 for iOS, Facebook, and Android platforms.
 The events occur between seasons 9 and 10 of The X-Files series and follow two new FBI agents as they investigate paranormal cases and uncover a sinister conspiracy.
 The game is no longer available to play after the Fox acquisition by Disney.

 Tabletop games

 In 1996, The US Playing Card Company released The X-Files Collectible Card Game.

 In 1997, 20th Century Fox released The X-Files Trivia Game.
 In the game, players roll a four-sided die to randomly select a question-category.

 In 2015, IDW Games released The X-Files Board Game by noted game designer Kevin Wilson.
 Game play covers themes from the first three seasons of The X-Files television show and the art comes from IDW's The X-Files Season 10 comic book series.
 The X-Files: Trust No One Expansion is the board game's first expansion and was released in 2016.
 Additions include new agents, a new location, and a "Monster of the Week" mechanic.
+IDW also published The X-Files: Conspiracy Theory – Everything is Connected in 2018.
+Additionally, there are X-Files-themed versions/expansions of the card games Legendary and VS.